vormund/web-stack/README.md

         $ python webstack.py stack up

-    This command will setup a Ubuntu flavored Vagrant box, install Docker, and setup docker containers for all of our services.
+    This command will setup a Ubuntu flavored Vagrant box, install Docker, and setup docker images for all of our services.

 6. Start Dockyard configuration

         $ python webstack.py dockyard start webstack

+    Configured by /dockyard.json:
-    This command will start docker containers for Apache2, Wildfly & PostgreSQL
+        1. This command will start docker containers from our Apache2, Wildfly & PostgreSQL images
+        2. Configure DNS so other containers can reference each other

 7. More soon!!